 In medical uses;

-- Smilax China (Chobchini) is effect as a cardio tonic and used in many heart related problems.
+- Effective as a cardio tonic and used in many heart related problems.

-- Smilax China (Chobchini) stimulate the digestion system and good for process of digestion.
+- Stimulates the digestion system and good for process of digestion.

-- Smilax China (Chobchini) is carminative and laxative and good for constipation.
+- Carminative and laxative and good for constipation.

-- Smilax China (Chobchini) is use as diuretic and improve the regularity and volume of urine.
+- Improve the regularity and volume of urine.

-- Smilax China (Chobchini) helps to control sexually transmitted disorders.
+- Helps to control sexually transmitted disorders.
 (Chauhan, 2019).

-- Smilax China (Chobchini) in india is used to some extend decoction as a depurative, diaphoretic, stimulant, alterative, antisyphilitic, and aphrodisiac.
+- Used as depurative, diaphoretic, stimulant, alterative, antisyphilitic, and aphrodisiac.
 (Times).

-- Smilax China (Chobchini)used as a remedy for inflammatory disease and ischuria in Korea.
+- Used as a remedy for inflammatory disease and ischuria in Korea.
 (Times).

 Ambergris is solid waxy substance get from the whales.
-Fresh ambergris is black in colour and soft, with very bad odour.
+Fresh ambergris is black in color and soft, with very bad odour.
 (Prashant Kumar Singh, 2018).

 In traditional medicine it is used for general weakness, epilepsy, typhoid, fever, hysteria, and other nervous system disorders.
-Ambergris is used for increase sexual ability and very good aphrodisiac.
 (Prashant Kumar Singh, 2018).
 It reduces the blood glucose level by enhancing the utilizing the glucose.
 (MOHAMED-I KOTB-EL-SAYED, 2012).

 In Europe, main uses of ambergris for treat heart and brain diseases, headaches, rheumatism, constipation, common colds, and as aphrodisiac.